dougeby/IntuneDocs/intune/early-edition.md

 For more information about this profile, see [Windows 10 Team device restriction settings](device-restrictions-windows-10-teams.md).

 ### Support for Windows 10 edition upgrade policy   <!-- 903672(archived), 1119689 -->
-You will be able to create a Windows 10 edition upgrade policy that upgrades Windows 10 devices to Windows 10 Education, Windows 10 Education N, Windows 10 Professional, Windows 10 Professional N, Windows 10 Professional Education and Windows 10 Professional Education N.
+You will be able to create a Windows 10 edition upgrade policy that upgrades Windows 10 devices to Windows 10 Education, Windows 10 Education N, Windows 10 Professional, Windows 10 Professional N, Windows 10 Professional Education, and Windows 10 Professional Education N.
 For details about Windows 10 edition upgrades, see [How to configure Windows 10 edition upgrades](edition-upgrade-configure-windows-10.md).

 ### Remote support for Windows, and Windows Mobile devices  <!-- 1070473 -->